Hello, and welcome to the danger zone.

 The Trials and Tribulations of Independent Contractor Taxes

-I had to pay my own estimated taxes recently.
-Having just recently become an adult, taxes are something I’ve never thought too much about, and certainly not something I’ve ever had to pay myself.
+I had to pay my own estimated taxes this year.
+Having just recently become an adult, I’ve never had to think much about taxes.
+And they’re certainly not something I’ve ever had to pay myself.

 Alas, working as an independent contractor in a foreign land, I am the gatekeeper between paying my taxes and getting arrested by the IRS.
 I’ll let you know which way it goes.
 LOL!